ben-rogerson/twin.examples/cra-emotion/README.md

 const Input = () => <input css={tw`bg-black`} />
 ```

 You can automate the injection of the jsx pragma but you’ll need to use a package like [rewire create react app](https://github.com/timarney/react-app-rewired) to allow changes to the project `.babelrc`.
-Check the [emotion + react docs](https://github.com/ben-rogerson/twin.examples/blob/master/react-emotion/README.md) for the babel config to use.
+Check the [twin emotion + react docs](https://github.com/ben-rogerson/twin.examples/blob/master/react-emotion/README.md) for the babel config to use.

 > Note: After build, if you’re seeing "process is not defined" then npm install and add `"babel-plugin-transform-inline-environment-variables"` to .babelrc